Some corporations are eligible for a special tax designation called “S corporation” status, which exempts them from paying corporate income taxes.

 It must be a domestic corporation—that is, based and operating in the United States.

-It can only have “allowable” shareholders—this means that none of your shareholders can be partnerships, other corporations, or non-U.S. citizens.
+It can only have “allowable” shareholders—this means none of your shareholders can be partnerships, other corporations, or non-U.S. citizens.

 It cannot have more than 100 shareholders total.